trinidadb/fastApi-terraform/.github/README.md

 Give your workflow a name and create a new YAML file.
 Paste the yml file as we copied before..
 Paste the “sonar-project.properties” file.

+Yes, you can configure GitHub Actions to only allow a pull request to be merged when all workflow checks (such as CodeQL, Dependabot Updates, Deployment, Python Application tests, and SonarQube analysis) have passed.
+This can be achieved by setting up branch protection rules in your repository.
+Here’s how you can do it:

+Step-by-Step Guide to Enforce Checks on Pull Requests Go to Your GitHub Repository Settings:

+Navigate to your GitHub repository and go to Settings.
+Configure Branch Protection Rules:

+In the left sidebar, select Branches.
+Under Branch protection rules, click Add rule.
+Specify the Branch to Protect:

+In the Branch name pattern field, enter the branch you want to protect (e.g., master or main).
+Enable Required Status Checks:

+Check Require status checks to pass before merging.
+In the Status checks that are required field, select each of your workflow actions (e.g., "CodeQL Advanced", "Dependabot Updates", "Deploy to Amazon ECS", "Python application", "SonarQube analysis") as required checks.
+This means that all selected checks must pass before the pull request can be merged.
+Enable Additional Protection Options (Optional):

+You may also enable Require pull request reviews before merging to ensure that each pull request gets a review.
+Check Require conversation resolution before merging to ensure all discussions in the pull request are resolved.
+Save the Protection Rule:

+Click Create or Save changes to enforce the rule.
+Result
+With this setup, GitHub will prevent the pull request from being merged unless all configured checks (i.e., each workflow in your Actions list) have passed.
+This enforces quality and ensures that only validated code is merged into your main branch.